 Click here to know more details about OpenSSH features.

-After installing openssh latest rpm packages, start the service using following command and make it to auto start on system boot.
+After installing OpenSSH latest rpm packages, start the service using the following command and make it autostart on system boot.

 What Next: 5 Tips to secure openssh-server